Application Development Kit (ADK)

 PRODUCT_VENDOR

-The default is "MeVis Medical Solutions AG"
+The default is "MeVis Medical Solutions AG".

 RELEASE

-installer.
-If it is set to 0, then the release binaries are
+If RELEASE is set to 1, release binaries (executables and libraries) are included in the installer.
+If it is set to 0, release binaries are excluded.

 SBOM_MAIN_COMPONENT_PATH

-a JSON file containing the attributes of the main application
+SBOM_MAIN_COMPONENT_PATH specifies the path to a JSON file containing the attributes of the main application component (i.e., your application) according to the CycloneDX specification.

 SIGN_LICENSE_FILE

-sets the path to the license
+SIGN_LICENSE_FILE specifies the path to the license file used for signing.

 STANDALONE_APPLICATION_ARGS

-that are passed to the MeVisLab macro.
+STANDALONE_APPLICATION_ARGS specifies the arguments passed to the MeVisLab macro.

 STANDALONE_APPNAME